 In 1979, United Technologies acquired Carrier but allowed it to continue operations independently.
 By 2001, Carrier was the largest manufacturer of HVAC and refrigeration equipment in the world.

 Carrier, Otis, and United Technologies Fire and Security merged into one subsidiary of United Technologies in 2013.

-An air conditioner’s performance depends not only on the quality of its installation and how well it is maintained but on the equipment itself.
-Carrier is probably the most well-known name in home cooling, heating and refrigeration systems worldwide.
+An air conditioner’s performance depends not only on the quality of its installation and how well it is maintained on the equipment itself.
+Carrier is probably the most well-known name in home cooling, heating, and refrigeration systems worldwide.
 Having pioneered the air conditioner and 115 years of operating history, Carrier has a large market share in the HVAC market.